Zeta Corvi

 Zeta Corvi, Latinised from ζ Corvi, is a star in the constellation Corvus.
 It is a blue-white main-sequence star of apparent magnitude 5.21.
 Around 420 light-years distant, it shines with a luminosity approximately 154 times that of the Sun and has a surface temperature of 10695 K. It is a Be star, the presence of hydrogen emission lines in its spectrum indicating it has a circumstellar disk.
 It is separated by 7 arcminutes from the star HR 4691.
 The two may be an optical double or a true multiple star system, with a separation of at least 50,000 astronomical units and the stars taking 3.5 million years to orbit each other.
 HR 4691 is itself double, composed of an ageing yellow-orange giant whose spectral type has been calculated at K0 or G3, and an F-type main-sequence star.

+In Chinese astronomy, this star is named Changsha (長沙 (长沙)).
+This was translated by R. H. Allen as "a Long Sand-bank", but according to Ian Ridpath it represents a coffin.
+Changsha is the capital of Hunan province in China.